Longer95479/Longer95479.github.io/_posts/paper-reading/2024-09-04-cslam-front-summary.md

 D2VINS initialization involves two phases: 1) local keyframe initialization and 2) remote UAV initialization.
-For local keyframes, utilizing stereo or multicamera setups, we employ triangulation for landmark position initialization where measurements have a sufficient baseline (typically 0.05 cm) from multiple cameras or due to motion.
+For local keyframes, utilizing stereo or multicamera setups, we employ triangulation for landmark position initialization where measurements **have a sufficient baseline (typically 0.05 cm) from multiple cameras or due to motion**.
 In addition, IMU predictions initialize poses of subsequent local UAV Keyframes.
 To enhance stability, priors are added to the unobservable components (x, y, z, yaw) of the first keyframe.
 In multi-UAV scenarios, PnP RANSAC (or UPnP) is used to initialize the pose of remote